AR-202(m) / 10 credits

 Remark: Inscription faite par la section

 A house is the simple topic of this studio.
 A matter of simple complexity.
-Starting with a book; an image, a text as a reference; defining a fragment by interpreting the reference; continuing with the city; defining stairs; arriving at a house.
+Starting from a movie depicting ways of living and a framed reference about materials, defining a fragment; redrawing a house; finally arriving at a house.
 Learning about a house is learning about architecture.

-As studio jo taillieu always deals with the idea of the reference - what is your frame of reference - but also the idea of the practice - starting from the detail immediately -; the studio is not only looking for a possible architecture regarding a simulated exercise but rather a possible architect in a studio simulating a practice.
+As studio jo taillieu - LIF always deals with the idea of the reference - what is your frame of reference - but also the idea of the practice - starting from the detail immediately -; the studio is not only looking for a possible architecture regarding a simulated exercise but rather a possible architect in a studio simulating a practice.
 Observation - rather than analysis - and imagination - rather than concept - are part of this approach.
-A strong belief in the variety of media - from handmade drawing to crafted modeling not only as a result but rather as an ongoing method - are the instruments on the table.
+A strong belief in the variety of media - from handmade drawing, crafted modeling to digital drawings not only as a result but rather as an ongoing method - are the instruments on the table.

 A studio where we take your pleasure seriously.

-studio jo taillieu announces studio HOUSE ALTER HOUSE.
+studio jo taillieu - LIF announces studio TWICE A HOUSE.

-Double houses will be the starting point for the exercise.
-A double image from a double house reference.
-Reacting on a fascination of that reference by defining a fragment; a fragment as an open starting point that is never complete.
+A film still showing a way of living will be chosen as the starting point for the exercise.
+Next to that, a framed reference dealing with a specific material with its construction logic.
+Together they help defining a fragment; a fragment as an open starting point that is never complete.

 It is about construction.
 About structure, about space, about atmosphere.

-It is about representing.
-About structure, about space, about atmosphere.
+It is about making.
+About structure, about material, about drawing.

-The fragment will lead to a house; from that fragment to another location.
+The fragment will lead to a house; from the fragment to a specific location.

 It is about living.
-About structure, about space, about atmosphere.
+About construction, about making, about the community.

 By the end of the course, the student must be able to: